 Monitoring your team’s progress will help you identify gaps and issues that need solving.
 Agorapulse offers detailed and customizable social media reporting features allowing you to track your team’s progress based on your goals.

 A well-structured social media strategy keeps you and your team on the same line.
 It is important that you (and your employees) keep the whole picture in mind and know what you are doing and why.
 Being consistent is the only way to succeed in social media marketing.
+And be sure to check out our list of 26 Social Media Marketing Books to Advance Your Skills!

 Want more helpful, actionable content like this?
 Subscribe to the Agorapulse newsletter, and get the most recent blog posts and news about the social media channels you use most.